-In order to protect both public health and access to democracy during the COVID-19 outbreak, the 2020 Primary will be conducted via mail.
+In order to protect both public health and access to democracy during the COVID-19 outbreak, the 2020 Primary wasl be conducted via mail.
 However, you can still register to vote and cast your ballot in-person.
 More details regarding the effect of the pandemic on the general eleciton will be updated here as we learn them.

 The Most Important Information